larkwiot/graftorio-mp/README.md

 Inspired by the original Graftorio and Gratorio2 fork, this mod and docker container provide exporting of production statistics to Grafana via Prometheus.

 At this time, this project is a **WORK IN PROGRESS**, so please bear with any issues you find and report them or submit a PR.
+That being said, I am fairly satisfied with its capabilities.

 This mod is designed and intended for running on a Factorio server.